srikur/srikur.github.io/content/posts/chip-8.md

                 self.screen[(x + j + ((y + i) * self.screen_width)) % len(self.screen)] ^= 1
     self.draw_flag = True
 ```

+For these two instructions, we access the `keys` array that holds whether any of the 16 keys have been pressed in this frame.
+You should check (i.e. poll) these events every frame in your main program loop.

 ### `EX9E` and `EXA1`